Marine stereo buying guide

 The right specs

 Marine audio gear is just like car gear in that better specs mean better sound.
-For receivers, look for a high CD signal-to-noise ratio, a wide frequency response, plenty of RMS power, and plenty of USB ports, of you need them.
+For receivers, look for a high CD signal-to-noise ratio, a wide frequency response, and plenty of RMS power.
 If radio's your thing, check the FM sensitivity spec — the lower, the better.
-For marine speakers, you'll want plenty of power handling, plus weatherproof cones, rubber surrounds, and UV -resistant grilles.

-The days of the basic, one-trick CD player are long gone.
-Today's marine receivers are every bit as powerful and feature-packed as their automotive cousins.
+The days of the basic, one-trick AM/FM radio are long gone.
+Today's marine CD receivers and digital media receivers are every bit as powerful and feature-packed as their automotive cousins.
 Built-in Bluetooth® connectivity lets you stream music or make calls without taking your hand off the helm.
-SiriusXM satellite radio tuners let you enjoy your favorite music, sports and talk up to 200 miles offshore.
-And multiple USB and aux connections let you enjoy your entire music collection by plugging in an iPod®, thumb drive or MP3 player.
+SiriusXM satellite radio tuners let you enjoy your favorite music, sports, and talk up to 200 miles offshore.
+And multiple USB and aux connections will let you enjoy your entire music collection by plugging in your smartphone, a thumb drive, or music player.
 Today's aftermarket marine receivers have everything you need to stay entertained at the dock and on the water.

 How are you going to install it?

-Installing a stereo in a boat can be a bit tricky.
+Installing a new receiver in a boat can be a bit tricky.
 Unlike most land-bound vehicles, boats don't generally offer one obvious, ideal place for audio equipment.
 And, depending on the various power and space limitations, your boat installation could present a unique set of challenges.

 There are a wide variety of durable, high-quality marine radios on the market today.
 In fact, just about any A/V configuration you can imagine in your car can now be tweaked to work on your boat.
 With that flexibility in mind, there are many things to take into account when shopping for a marine audio system, so be sure to study each product carefully before deciding which is the best one for you.

-As always, if you have any questions, contact us via phone, chat, or email.
+As always, if you have any questions, contact us via phone or chat.
 Our advisors are here to help!